-The applicant has documented achieved results and reflects critically on deviations and experiences.
-The applicant has contributed to positive changes for the target group (outcome) together with the partners.
-The applicant has demonstrated the likelihood that the initiative has contributed to changes at impact level.
-The applicant has contributed to positive changes for civil society in the country of engagement and can document this.
+The applicant has documented achievement of planned results and sub-goals within the agreement period/project period.
+The applicant has documented that planned deliverables (outputs) and positive changes for the target group (outcome) were achieved.
+The applicant has demonstrated the likelihood that the initiative has contributed to changes at society level (impact).
+Describe the most important achievement(s) of the project and areas where progress towards project goals did not develop according to the plan.
 The achieved results are proportionate to the spending shown in the accounts.

-• Attachment: Most recent results report produced by the applicant organisation
+- The application - Most recent results report produced by the applicant organisation